Queen Elizabeth Hospital Birmingham Charity: Activities

-QEHB Charity is a small team working on fundraising and communications regarding events and charitable occasions, such as Breast Cancer Awareness Month.
-From writing newsletters to organising skydives, the variety of day-to-day life at the charity is such that it reflects the diversity of the hospital’s activities.
+QEHB Charity is a small charity working on fundraising and communications regarding events and charitable occasions, such as Breast Cancer Awareness Month.
+From writing newsletters to organizing skydives, the variety of day-to-day life at the charity is such that it reflects the diversity of the hospital’s activities.

 Research

-The research that QEHB Charity supports is far reaching, with projects exploring all areas of medical science, from brain tumours to a plethora of rare diseases.
+The research that QEHB Charity supports projects exploring all areas of medical science, from brain tumours to a plethora of rare diseases.
 Queen Elizabeth Hospital Birmingham prides itself on having many 'Centres of Excellence', and QEHB Charity's support of research has been able to help the professionals continue with their pioneering studies.
 As well as supporting research projects through grants, QEHB also supports research posts.
-An example of this is at Cancer Immunology and Immunotherapy Centre at the University of Birmingham, where QEHB Charity is currently funding the post of a Cancer Immunotherapeutics Support Officer.
+An example of this is at Cancer Immunology and Immunotherapy Centre at the, where QEHB Charity is currently funding the post of a Cancer Immunotherapy Support Officer.

 Equipment

-The charity also helps to fund, either wholly or partially, equipment that is over and above that of which the NHS provides.
-A recent example of this is the introduction of CyberKnife, a revolutionary radiotherapy machine, brought to the QE in 2013, funded in totality by the charity.
+The charity also helps to fund equipment the NHS does not provide.
+In 2013 it funded the introduction of CyberKnife, a revolutionary radiotherapy machine, brought to the QE in 2013.

 Fundraising

 Much like research the charity helps to fund, the way in which the money is raised at QEHB Charity is incredibly varied.
 Organisations such as Warwickshire Country Cricket Club have supported the charity for many years.
-Events such as abseils and sky dives have been participated on a team or individual basis in the past.
+Events such as abseils and skydives have been participated on a team or individual basis in the past.
 QEHB Charity has a strong community-based ethos of people from all walks of life coming together for good causes.
-Queen Elizabeth Hospital Charity's work is funded entirely by donations from the generous general public, along with members of staff and patients of the Queen Elizabeth Hospital Birmingham.
+Queen Elizabeth Hospital Charity's work is funded entirely by donations from the general public, along with members of staff and patients of the Queen Elizabeth Hospital Birmingham.
 It raises money through a variety of methods Donations Community fundraising and donations, events Outward-bound sponsored events, Legacies, Corporate and retail partnerships.